gpaux/Mediana/DataModel.md

 SampleSize(seq(50, 70, 5))
 {% endhighlight %}

-### Event
+### `Event` object

 #### Description

-Specify the total number of events among all samples in an event-driven clinical trial.
-A `Event` object is defined by two arguments:
+This object specifies the total number of events (total event count) among all samples in an event-driven clinical trial.
+An `Event` object is defined by two arguments:

-- `n.events`, which defines a vector of number of events required.
+- `n.events` defines a vector of the required event counts.

-- `rando.ratio`, which defines a vector of randomization ratios for each `Sample` object defined in the `DataModel` object.
+- `rando.ratio` defines a vector of randomization ratios for each `Sample` object defined in the `DataModel` object.

 A single `Event` object can be added to a `DataModel` object.

-For more information about the `Event` object, see the R documentation [Event](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).
+For more information about the `Event` object, see the package's documentation [Event](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).

 #### Example

-Example of `Event` object:
+Examples of `Event` objects:

-- **Specify the number of events with a 2:1 randomization ratio (Treatment:Placebo)**
+Specify the required number of events in a trial with a 2:1 randomization ratio (Treatment:Placebo):

 {% highlight R %}
 # Event parameters